 Armed conflict affects women, men, girls, and boys in different ways.

 Women and girls around the world face discrimination based on their gender.
-They are especially vulnerable in situations where they are displaced and/or become refugees.
+Displaced women and refugees are especially vulnerable.
 They are most vulnerable to conflict-related sexual violence.

 At the same time, women and girls play a key role in preserving their communities.
 Their economic and social responsibilities may increase in times of war.
 They often act as agents of peace, leading movements that eventually bring the warring parties to the negotiation table.
-It is often women who can broaden the agenda, address root causes of a conflict and increase community buy-in.
+Women often address the root causes of a conflict and increase community buy-in.

 Our commitment to the global women, peace and security agenda

 Canada knows that sustainable peace is only possible when women are fully involved in the resolution of conflict, and peace and security efforts.
 More inclusive, gender-equal and peacefull societies are possible, when women participate in:

 - conflict prevention

 - conflict resolution

 The women, peace and security agenda is at the heart of Canada’s Feminist Foreign Policy, which includes the Feminist International Assistance Policy and Defence Policy.